 The City of Irving has initiated a downtown revitalization project to redesign a 1-mile section of Irving Boulevard that runs through the city’s historic Heritage Crossing District.

-Current plans recommend reducing three vehicle lanes to two lanes along Irving Boulevard from Sowers Road to Strickland Plaza.
+Final plans include reducing three vehicle lanes to two lanes along Irving Boulevard from Sowers Road to Strickland Plaza.
 The remaining right of way would be used for parallel parking, wider sidewalks, a bike lane and streetscape amenities.
 While construction is underway, the city will make additional improvements to the water, sewer and stormwater infrastructure along the road.
 This renovation project is one of many investments the city is making in the area.

 Interested learning more and receiving updates on the project?

 Sign In to be added to the mailing list for project updates and meeting information on monthly stakeholder meetings.

 Learn more about the Final Design by watching a short video recapping the commentary received in the Spring of 2020 and highlighting the streetscape vision, as well as the presentations of the final design..